joseph-lys/vstruct/README.md

 ## Features
 * bool type
-* Signed and unsigned interger types up to 64bit sizes.
+* Signed and unsigned interger types up to 32bit sizes.
+(64 bits should work, but not in testsuites)
 * Arrays of the above types

 ## Requirements
-C++11 and beyond
+C++11 and beyond.
+Testsuite requires Google Test.

 ## Notes